Moving to Edmonton from Ontario: The Honest Guide

 What Are the Real Tax Differences Moving to Alberta?

 Alberta has no provincial land transfer tax.
-On a $500,000 purchase, the fee works out to a base of $50 plus $2 for every $5,000 of purchase price, $250 total.
-In Ontario, the same purchase triggers approximately $6,475 in provincial land transfer tax, plus an additional municipal tax if you're buying in Toronto.
+On a $500,000 purchase, the fee works out to $250 total.
+In Ontario, the same purchase triggers approximately $6,475 in provincial land transfer tax, plus an additional municipal tax if you’re buying in Toronto.
 That difference alone covers most of a home inspection and legal fees combined.

 Alberta also has no PST.
 Purchases in Alberta are subject to 5% GST only.
 Ontario charges 13% HST.
 On everyday spending, on appliances, on renovation materials — that 8% difference adds up quickly.